Web.com: Website Pros Inc.

-Web.com Group Inc. (2008–present)
+Web.com (2008–present)

-Website Pros changed its name to Web.com Group Inc. in early 2008.
+Website Pros changed its name to Web.com in early 2008.
 In June, the company began trading as "WWWW" on NASDAQ; executives commemorated the change by closing the stock exchange at Times Square's NASDAQ MarketSite on June 9.
 Stibel served as president until 2009.
 Web.com had nearly one million subscribers and was earning $120 million in revenue by the end of 2010.

-In 2012, the company became the title sponsor of the Web.com Tour, a developmental professional golf tour for the U.S.-based PGA Tour, in a deal that extends through 2021.
+In 2012, the company became the title sponsor of the Web.com Tour, a developmental professional golf tour for the U.S.-based PGA Tour, in a deal that extended through 2021.
 In conjunction with the tour, Web.com hosts "summits", or designated spaces for people to meet company representatives and learn about its offerings; Web.com hosted 27 of these events in 2013.
 Financial News & Daily Record reported that the company had 500 employees in Jacksonville, plus an additional 1,400 in satellite offices, in October 2012.
 By 2014, Web.com had 2,000 employees in the U.S., Canada, the United Kingdom, and Argentina.

 Web.com's customer service center in Drums, Pennsylvania opened in January 2016.
 The company opened a digital customer service center in New Glasgow's Aberdeen Business Centre, in September 2016.
 The office became Web.com's third call center in Nova Scotia; the company also has offices in Halifax and Yarmouth.
 Web.com generated $710.5 million in revenue in 2016, an increase from $543.5 million in 2015.

 In March 2017, the International Customer Management Institute named Web.com a finalist in the "Best Large Contact Center" category at its annual Global Contact Center Awards, which recognize "companies and individuals that honor leadership, vision, innovation and strategic accomplishments within the customer service industry."
 In May 2017, the company relocated 175 employees within Scottsdale, Arizona's SkySong development into the SkySong 4 building.
 Yodle, which was acquired by Web.com in 2016, had moved into SkySong in 2009.
 The new SkySong 4 office space will house administrative and sales operations.
 The company was reportedly approached by private equity firms about a possible buyout in 2017.

+On April 24, 2025, Web.com announced its merger with Network Solutions, adopting the latter's brand name.
+This move is part of Newfold Digital's strategy to consolidate its brands, including merging iPage, HostMonster, and FatCow into Bluehost, its primary web hosting brand.